ibizaman/selfhostblocks/demo/homeassistant/README.md

     jwt_secret: YYY...
 ```

+> Important: the value of the `home-assistant` field is a string that looks like yaml.
+Do _not_
+> remove the pipe (|) sign.

 You can generate random secrets with:

 ```bash
 $ nix run nixpkgs#openssl -- rand -hex 64
 ```

+If you choose a password too small, ldap could refuse to start.

 #### Why do we need the VM's public key {#public-key-necessity}